Tdude/media-folder-dragdrop/README.md

 A: No, the plugin currently manages media organization within the WordPress admin area only.

 **Q: Is the drag-and-drop functionality compatible with all browsers?**
-A: The plugin uses jQuery UI Draggable and Droppable, which are widely supported in modern browsers.
+A: This is a WIP so it depends.
+The plugin should use jQuery UI Draggable and Droppable, which are supported in main browsers.

 **Q: Can I use this plugin with other media management plugins?**
 A: It registers a custom taxonomy for attachments and should be compatible, but conflicts depend on other plugins’ implementations.

-## Screenshots

-*(Add screenshots showing the drag-and-drop interface, folder filter submenu, and add new folder form here.)*

 ## Changelog

 ### 1.0.0
-- Initial release with drag-and-drop media folder taxonomy.
+- Initial release with media folder taxonomy.
 - AJAX folder creation and media assignment.
 - Custom admin views for folder filtering and folder creation.
 - Bulk action UI and pagination for filtered media.